-(1) Subsistence allowances for lodging and meals shall not be allowed without prior approval of the appointing authority or designee as necessary for the purpose of conducting San Bernardino LAFCO business.
+- (1) Subsistence allowances for lodging and meals shall not be allowed without prior approval of the Executive Officer or Appointing Authority or designee as necessary for the purpose of conducting San Bernardino LAFCO business.
 Meal and lodging selections should represent a reasonable cost to San Bernardino LAFCO and be generally consistent with the rates established by the General Services Administration (GSA).
 Excess charges greater than the allowances listed below in paragraph (2) and (3) may be authorized under special conditions, such as a convention or conference requirement (e.g., lodging at the hotel where the conference is held) or if San Bernardino LAFCO business requires lodging and meals in an area of unusually high cost (i.e., Non-Standard Areas as established by the GSA).
-Employees may be reimbursed for expenses in high cost areas for the actual cost incurred, but generally not to exceed the per diem amounts established by the GSA for that area and month.
-Receipts are mandatory to obtain reimbursement for all lodging expenses, and except as provided below, for all meal expenses claimed.
+Employees/Commissioners may be reimbursed for expenses in high cost areas for the actual cost incurred, but generally not to exceed the per diem amounts established by the GSA for that area and month.
+Receipts are mandatory to obtain reimbursement for all lodging expenses, and except as provided below, for all meal expenses claimed. - (2) An employee/Commissioner may be reimbursed for lodging expenses at actual cost, generally not to exceed the standard lodging per diem rate as established by the GSA, except as otherwise provided in paragraph (1) above. - (3) Except as otherwise provided in paragraph (1) above, reimbursement for meal expenses for up to three separate meals per day may be provided as follows: - With receipts: actual cost not to exceed eleven dollars (\$11.00) for breakfast; fifteen dollars (\$15.00) for lunch; and twenty-four dollars (\$24.00) for dinner, all plus tax and up to 15 percent gratuity. - b.
+Without receipts: at per diem rates not to exceed six dollars (\$6.00) for breakfast; nine dollars (\$9.00) for lunch; and nineteen dollars (\$19.00) for dinner, all plus tax and up to 15 percent gratuity.